blacs30/installation-scripts/install_manuals/install_webmail_lite.md

 pm.process_idle_timeout = 10s
 ```

-As an optional step I have basic authentication activated for the phpmyadmin page, so that an additional password has to be entered.
+As an optional step I have basic authentication activated for the adminpanel page, so that an additional password has to be entered.
 This way it can be generated:
-`htpasswd -b -c /etc/nginx/.phpmyadmin phpmyadmin myPassword123`
+`htpasswd -b -c /etc/nginx/.webmail webmail myPassword123`

 As last step create the nginx vhost configuration, adjust it to your needs (ssl keys, hostname, paths..):

 ```
 upstream webmail {
-server unix:///run/php/phpmyadmin.sock;
+server unix:///run/php/webmail.sock;
 }

 server {